 Sander van der Leeuw.
 After holding academic positions in Amsterdam, Cambridge (UK) and Paris (Panthéon-Sorbonne I), Sander van der Leeuw is the emeritus dean of Arizona State University’s School of Sustainability.
 He was trained in archaeology and medieval history at the University of Amsterdam.
 An expert in the role of invention, sustainability, and innovation in complex adaptive systems, he coordinated interdisciplinary research projects on long-term environmental issues and human-nature interactions for the European Union.
 A native of Holland, he is a corresponding member of the Royal Dutch Academy of Arts and Sciences and an external Professor at the Santa Fe Institute.
 In 2012, UNEP named him the “Champion of the Earth for Science and Innovation” for his work on human-environmental relations.
 Read more here.

-Will Steffen is an Earth System scientist with a long-standing interest in the role of humans and our activities in the functioning of the System – past, present and future.
-He is adjunct professor at both the Australian National University and the University of Canberra, as well as a senior fellow at the Stockholm Resilience Centre.
+Will Steffen was an Earth System scientist with a long-standing interest in the role of humans and our activities in the functioning of the System – past, present and future.
+He was adjunct professor at both the Australian National University and the University of Canberra, as well as a senior fellow at the Stockholm Resilience Centre.
 From 1998 to 2004, Steffen was executive director of the International Geosphere-Biosphere Programme (IGBP).
-He is also a senior associate with the University of Cambridge Institute for Sustainability Leadership, UK, and is a Councillor with the Climate Council of Australia.
+He was also a senior associate with the University of Cambridge Institute for Sustainability Leadership, UK, and a Councillor with the Climate Council of Australia.